NGO physical and sexual abuse insurance: inter-jurisdictional working group (IJWG)

 - Finity Consulting (Finity) has been engaged to support the work of the IJWG.
 Finity has extensive experience in insurance and related sectors, and in identifying insurance-like solutions.

-- Finity will deliver work in 2 key phases:
+- Finity will deliver work in two key phases:

 - Phase 1 : identify potential solutions and recommend a preferred option (completed in August 2022)

-- Phase 2 : develop a concept implementation plan of the preferred option by mid-November 2022.
+- Phase 2 : develop a concept implementation plan of the preferred option by early December 2022.

 Phase 1 Report